yiisoft/proxy-middleware/README.md

   - [X-Forwarded-Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host) - host.
   - `X-Forwarded-Port` - port.

 The header groups are processed in the order they are defined.
-If the header containing IP is present and non-empty, this group will be selected and further ones - ignored.
+If the header containing IP is present and is non-empty, this group will be selected and further ones will be ignored.

 You can add support for custom headers and/or change priority: